-A piece of paper, folded several times over, and small enough that she’d not noticed it at first, remained speared on the blade.
-She slid it off and unfolded it.
+A piece of paper, fashioned into a square and folded small enough that she’d not noticed it at first, remained speared on the blade.
+She slid it off and opened the missive.

 To Benedict WorthLESS, the note read, traitor’s son and useless rat.
 We look forward to the next Half.
 Come prepared.
 Better yet, crawl away like the cowardly scum you are and don’t come at all.

 Anger flooded her vision with red.
 Her little brother.
 This was her little brother they were talking about, her sweet twelve-year-old boy.
 She’d practically raised him herself.
 She’d fought for him.
 She’d scrimped and saved, and when even money hadn’t opened doors, she had argued.
 She hadn’t let up, not until the trustees had reluctantly agreed to let her brother come to Eton for the summer Half as a start.
 She’d worked for years so he could have a chance to take the place that should have been his.